oracle-livelabs/database-maa/recovery-service/metrics-alarms/metrics-alarms.md

 3. In the Query 1 selection area choose the following options:
     * Compartment: Your compartment name
-    * Metric namespace: oci_recovery_service
+    * Metric namespace: oci-recovery-service
     * Metric name: DataLossExposure
     * Interval: 15 minutes
     * Statistic: Mean

 4. Click Update Chart

 5. Review the chart at the top to see the data loss exposure for the database in your compartment.
 Data loss exposure shows the time since the database was last protected by backup.
-When real-time protection is enabled, the value in the chart will be zero over time since the database is always being protected.
+When real-time protection is enabled, the value in the chart will be zero since the database is always being protected.

 6. You can also see a table of the values by toggling the Show Data Table option
     ![image alt text](images/Show_data_table.png)